darrylhopkins/Foundry/README.md

 ## Usage
 You should get your client id and secret from the Admin Panel.
 More information can be found in the [public API documentation](https://api.fifoundry.net/v1).
 ### Creating a client
 Once you have obtained your client id and secret, you can simply create a new instance of the API.
-The OAuth is taken care of in the backend!
+The OAuth is taken care of in the backend.
 ```c#
 // Your client id and secret below
 // Rather than storing them in plaintext, you can store them with .NET's Secret Manager